elifacr/Matrix-Operations-and-Calculations/README.md

      *This program checks whether the matrix is ​​symmetric or not and gives the result as screen output.*

 - ### <ins> **[Matrix Scalar Multiplication](https://github.com/elifacr/Matrix-Operations-and-Calculations/tree/main/Matrix%20Scalar%20Multiplication)** </ins>
+     *Multiplies a matrix by a scalar number and prints the result to the screen.*

 - ### <ins> **[Elementary Row Operations](https://github.com/elifacr/Matrix-Operations-and-Calculations/tree/main/Elementary%20Row%20Operations)** </ins>